jshakes/jshakespeare2019/content/posts/2019-08-03-design-smells.markdown

 The middle ground between any two languages is meaning, and that meaning exists in the mind of the translator.
 Translation requires unearthing meaning so it can be reconstructed in another language.

-{% include components/figure.html src="/assets/images/post_images/translation-fail.jpg" caption="Translating words but not their meaning: the bread and butter of clickbait sites since 2007" alt="A Filipino sign that reads 'Manok ng ina mo', with an English translation below it which reads 'Chicken of your mother'" %}
+{{< figure src="/post_images/translation-fail.jpg" caption="Translating words but not their meaning: the bread and butter of clickbait sites since 2007" alt="A Filipino sign that reads 'Manok ng ina mo', with an English translation below it which reads 'Chicken of your mother'" >}}

 To find the meaning within an interface design, a developer must look beneath the surface of the mockups and identify the rules and patterns that govern how the interface should behave in different contexts.
 Does the layout follow a grid system?
 Which values are fixed and which are fluid?
 What is the typographic hierarchy?
 The better she is at identifying these rules, the better the code will describe the design system.